Note: I may earn money or products from the companies, products, or links mentioned in this post.

 Welcome to Singing Through the Rain!

-Sarah made this recipe and posted it on Facebook three years ago and since then it has been shared thousands of times and has brought millions of page views to my site.
+Three years ago, she posted a picture of her meal, and I just had to try it out for myself and share it here on the blog.
+Since then, it has been shared thousands of times and has brought millions of page views to my site.

 Sarah originally found the base for this recipe on Cook Lisa Cook.
 Because of her love for cooking, she loves experimenting with recipes and giving them her own easy and healthy twist.
 This one is no exception and how Loaded Chicken and Potatoes was born.